aio-libs/aiohttp-session/docs/reference.rst

    :class:`~aiohttp_session.AbstractStorage` constructor.

-Memcahed Storage
+Memcached Storage
 ----------------

 The storage that stores session data in Memcached and keeps only keys (UUIDs actually) in HTTP cookies.

-It operates with Memcahed database via :class:`aiomecache.Client`.
+It operates with Memcached database via :class:`aiomcache.Client`.

 To use the storage you need setup it first::

-   mc = aiomchache.Client('localhost', 11211)
+   mc = aiomcache.Client('localhost', 11211)
    storage = aiohttp_session.memcached_storage.Client(mc)
    aiohttp_session.setup(app, storage)